Kilimanjaro Specialty Coffees

 HISTORY OF INDONESIAN COFFEE

+The history of coffee in Indonesia, as in many others producing countries around the world, begins with tales of colonialism, slavery, monopoly and multinational corporations (Yes!
+The first ones of modern history were set in the early 17th century).
 In the year 1602 the Dutch government established the “Dutch East India Company” (VOC; Verenigde Oost-indische Compagnie) as a chartered company and granted it a 21-year monopoly on the Dutch spice trade.
 This was the first model of what we consider today a multinational corporation.

+The race to make off with some live coffee trees or seeds was eventually won by the Dutch.
+They obtained the coffee plants most likely in Malabar (India), where the Dutch East India Company ruled at the time.
 The coffee plants were introduced in Batavia (today Jakarta) Indonesia in 1696.
 In 1711 the first coffee exports were shipped from Java to Europe.
 The first coffee shipment was around 450 kg.
 Ten years later the export had already grown to 60.000 kg.

 Originally coffee was cultivated only in Java, but in 1870, the Dutch expanded growing areas of Arabica to Sumatra, Bali, Sulawesi and Timor.
 In northern Sumatra, coffee was first cultivated near Lake Toba in 1888; and then in the Mountains of Gayo, near lake Tawar, by 1924.